D-a-r-e-k/Code-Smells-Detection/README.md

 <b>Classifier</b>

 Feed forward neural network is trained based on features extracted from a processed dataset using LSTM (https://github.com/D-a-r-e-k/Source-Code-Modelling) / Code2Vec (https://github.com/tech-srl/code2vec)

+This work is based on Master thesis "Code smells detection using automatic source code features learning" Summary (in Lithuanian) is published in Vilnius University Proceedings „Lietuvos magistrantų informatikos ir IT tyrimai“ (11th page)